Information about the accreditation exam.

 Eligibility to sit the exam

-Since 2022 the IPEd accreditation exam is open only to IPEd members and members of approved affiliate organisations.
+The IPEd accreditation exam is open only to IPEd members and members of approved affiliate editing organisations (e.g. Canberra Society of Editors, CIEP, Editors Canada).
 Candidates who are not currently IPEd or affiliate members should join IPEd as an associate member.
 Associate members of IPEd who pass the exam automatically qualify for professional membership (professional membership fee applies).

-The Accreditation Board recommends that candidates have at least three years’ full-time editing experience or equivalent.
-This is because the exam is not designed to test entry-level editing skills but to measure an editor’s professional competence against the skills and knowledge set out in the Australian standards for editing practice (2nd ed).
-(IPEd is currently updating the Standards.
-Candidates for the 2024 accreditation exam should use the current edition to prepare for the exam until they are advised otherwise.)
+The Accreditation Board recommends that candidates have at least 2 to 3 years’ full-time or 4 to 6 years’ casual or part-time editing experience.
+This is because the exam is not designed to test entry-level editing skills but to measure an editor’s professional competence against the skills and knowledge set out in IPEd standards for editing practice (3rd edn)

 Registration for the exam